Jack-Merrett/titanic-ML-predictions/README.md

 - `notebooks/`: Jupyter notebooks are provided to perform data exploration, data preprocessing, model building, and evaluation.

-- `src/`: This directory contains the Python scripts used for data preprocessing and model building.
-The main script `train_model.py` loads the data, preprocesses it, trains the machine learning model, and saves the trained model to a file.

 - `requirements.txt`: This file lists all the Python libraries required to run the code.
 You can set up the environment using `pip install -r requirements.txt`.

 ## Getting Started